 Abbaye du Mont des Cats

 Abbaye du Mont des Cats is a cow's milk cheese made by monks at the monastery of the same name near Godewaersvelde (meaning God's plain) in northern France.
-Cheese has been made here since 1880, using milk sourced from local farms.
-Traditionally the cheese was a favorite with the crews of sailing ships.
-Today, although tastes have changed this small independent dairy still produces about 200 tons of cheese each year.
+Cheese has been made here since 1880 using milk sourced from local farms.
+The cheese was a traditional favorite with the crews of sailing ships.
+Today, although tastes and patrons have changed, this small independent dairy still produces about 200 tons of cheese each year.

-The texture of Abbaye du Mont des Cats is smooth and supple in texture, dotted with occasional small holes.
+The texture of Abbaye du Mont des Cats is smooth and supple, dotted with occasional small holes.
 The rind is an orange-red color and slightly tacky to the touch.
 Flavors are mild and subtle with notes of milk and hay.